Building Profitable Relationships, Rule 1

 It’s not who you know, it’s who your clients, contacts and potential referral partners know.

 Let me explain the law of 250.
 If you ask someone how many people they would like to invite to their wedding on average the answer is 250.
 This is because on average everyone knows 250 other people.
 Those 250 are part of their personal referral network.

-In today's marketplace benefit selling no long works.
+In today’s marketplace benefit selling no longer works.

 If you’re still talking about what wonderful service you give your clients or your fantastic products or opportunity, you’re preaching to the wrong audience.
 I am always amazed at business owners and professionals who talk about their fantastic service but never communicate with their “customer” after the sale or at best put them on some lame e-mailed newsletter service which gets caught in the spam filter and never read.

 People today don’t want to be your client or business associate!